jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-01-SAP-Dictionary.md

 - portfolio
 ---

-This app is my work for the competition of '2011 Develop Challenge' in SAP Labs China.
+This app is built for the competition of '2011 Develop Challenge' in SAP Labs China.
 It is developed on Windows Phone platform with C# language.
-You can use it as a dictionary to search word from SAP area, and two languages are supported, English and German.
-The local library is small and there is a remote server which providing full library data.
+You can use it as a dictionary to search word from SAP area.
+Two languages are supported, English and German.
+The local dictionary is small and there is a remote server which providing full dictionary data.
 1. Home screen
 ![index](/assets/sapdictionary/index.png "index")
 2. Search by input